 Traditionally, Alye Parusa marks the graduation of high-school leavers in the city and has been celebrated since the end of the Second World War.
 The significance of the Swedish brig with red sails, which sails down the Neva River during the evening, comes from a popular children’s book “Scarlet Sails” by author Alexander Grin, which encourages young people to believe in their dreams.

 As the ship navigates its way along the river, the city’s skies are filled with an extravagant firework display and many of St. Petersburg’s public squares will host various musical and theatrical performances for revellers to enjoy.
-In 2017, the celebration will take place on 23 June.

 5. Watch the Neva bridges open